 CHAPMAN: Is it crazy to think about which of your records started as a voice memo?

-SEAN: There are voice memos for like every song, I've probably been doing that for the past three years.
-It's crazy to see shit unfold like that.
-Songs like "Clique"—I was just messing around and then I came up with it, I didn't even think anything of it.
-Next thing I know, it's a record.
-Or with [one of Sean's catchphrases] "swerve"—that's just some silly shit that I was messing around with, my friends and I would always say it.
-Now it's a big thing—I see shirts and merchandise that say "Swerve" on it.
+SEAN: There are voice memos for like every song, I’ve probably been doing that for the past three years.
+It’s crazy to see shit unfold like that.
+Songs like “Clique”—I was just messing around and then I came up with it, I didn’t even think anything of it.
+Next thing I know, it’s a record.
+Or with“swerve”—that’s just some silly shit that I was messing around with, my friends and I would always say it.
+Now it’s a big thing—I see shirts and merchandise that say “Swerve” on it.